-Angela is an internationally known reputable psychic and spiritual consultant known as the Hillbilly Psychic.
+Angela is an internationally known reputable psychic and spiritual consultant (legally ordained) known as the Hillbilly Psychic.
 She has been featured on TV, Radio and Newspapers on shows such as Psychic Detectives and Coast to Coast.
-Here she shares personal stories and insights of all sorts, and some strange experiences for your amusement! (more of these www.tiktok.com/@angelavision)
+Here she shares personal stories and insights of all sorts, some strange experiences for your amusement, and even some Metaphysical Matter shows.
+Scroll on for more..

 A few years ago, a friend that I had not seen in a while called me up, very upset, as she had been diagnosed with cancer.
 She needed to talk with me she was afraid of dying.
 I felt she had a good chance, but I couldn't guarantee a good result.
 Secretly, I was afraid, as this was my friend and I was emotionally attached to her.
 However, She seemed satisfied with my answer and it was nice to rekindle our friendship.